bonitasoft/bonita-doc/md/performance-tuning.md

 #### Sequence manager

-Bonita BPM Engine manages a dedicated sequence for each table for ID generation.
+Bonita Engine manages a dedicated sequence for each table for ID generation.
 This implementation allows fast delivery of IDs and a single point of usage inside the application: the persistence service.

 The sequence manager keeps in memory a range of reserved IDs by table.